campbellized/campbellized.github.io/pages/index.rst

         Powered by Imgscii_ (a Python package I authored), this script allows the user to browse DeviantArt from the command line.
 Images are displayed as ASCII art and users can submit queries and browse the results.

         .. _Imgscii: https://pypi.python.org/pypi/Imgscii/

+        .. raw:: html

+            <a href="https://github.com/campbellized/askew" class="btn btn-primary">Learn More</a>